Menu

 Interprofessional collaboration should be standard practice to ensure high quality health services, FIP says

-Establishing professional regulatory systems and processes (including for quality assurance measures and scopes of practice that facilitate effective collaborations) is among a number of recommendations made to governments by the FIP toda
+Establishing professional regulatory systems and processes (including for quality assurance measures and scopes of practice that facilitate effective collaborations) is among a number of recommendations made to governments by FIP today.

 “Effective ICP can lead to improved access to health interventions, reduced burnout among healthcare professionals and better health outcomes, according to the World Health Professions Alliance.
 It contributes to a comprehensive, coordinated and safe health system that is responsive to the needs of both the population and individual patients,” said Luís Lourenço, co-chair of the policy committee and FIP professional secretary.